View of forest floor Explore the floor of the Ellsworth forest. © TNC

 In late 2020, the provincial government of British Columbia, Canada, implemented a deferral of old-growth logging in much of Clayoquot Sound on Vancouver Island and engaged the First Nations in dialogue about land-use visioning to move the region from commercial forestry to protection and sustainable management, a major victory for the First Nations.

 Now, these Nations are getting very close to realizing land-use visions that will result in additional conservation and new forest management areas.
-Combined, the visions of the First Nations will permanently conserve more than 85% of Clayoquot Sound and lay the foundation for a sustainable economy that will support the First Nations of that place into the future.
+Combined, the visions of the First Nations will permanently conserve more around three-quarters of Clayoquot Sound and lay the foundation for a sustainable economy that will support the First Nations of that place into the future.
 Nature United’s commitment is to fundraise for stewardship endowments for the First Nations, for costs of the forestry tenures and other capacity funding for the First Nations.

 Strong Economies, Rights and Authority